+Generator-Driven Resonator

-Generator-Driven Resonator - In a generator-driven resonator the coupling between the electromagnetic and mechanical modes can lead to two ponderomotive instabilities - Monotonic instability : Jump phenomenon where the amplitudes of the electromagnetic and mechanical modes increase or decrease exponentially until limited by non-linear effects - Oscillatory instability : The amplitudes of both modes oscillate and increase at an exponential rate until limited by non-linear effects
+- In a generator-driven resonator the coupling between the electromagnetic and mechanical modes can lead to two ponderomotive instabilities - Monotonic instability : Jump phenomenon where the amplitudes of the electromagnetic and mechanical modes increase or decrease exponentially until limited by non-linear effects - Oscillatory instability : The amplitudes of both modes oscillate and increase at an exponential rate until limited by non-linear effects

-Self-Excited Loop-Principle of Stabilization Controlling the external phase shift $\theta_l$ can cc fluctuations in the cavity frequency $\omega_c$ so the external frequency reference $\omega_r$ . $$\omega = \omega_c + \frac{\omega_c}{2Q} \tan \theta_l$$ Instead of introducing an additional external this is usually done by adding a signal in quadrature $\rightarrow$ The cavity field amplitude is unaffected by the phase stabilization even in the absence of amplitude feedback.
+Self-Excited Loop-Principle of Stabilization

+Controlling the external phase shift ${l}$ can compensate for the fluctuations in the cavity frequency $\omega{c}$ so the loop is phase locked to an external frequency reference $\omega{r}$ .

+$$\omega = \omega_c + \frac{\omega_c}{2Q} \tan \theta_l$$

+Instead of introducing an additional external controllable phase shifter, this is usually done by adding a signal in quadrature

+$\rightarrow$ The cavity field amplitude is unaffected by the phase stabilization even in the absence of amplitude feedback.

+Self-Excited Loop - Block Diagram

+Self-Excited Loop

-Self-Excited Loop - Resonators operated in self-excited loops in the absence of feedback are free of ponderomotive instabilities.
+- Resonators operated in self-excited loops in the absence of feedback are free of ponderomotive instabilities.
 An SEL is equivalent to the ideal VCO. - Amplitude is stable - Frequency of the loop tracks the frequency of the cavity - Phase stabilization can reintroduce instabilities, but they are easily controlled with small amount of amplitude feedback

+Input-Output Variables

-Input-Output Variables Generator - driven cavity
+Generator - driven cavity